-The club continues to grow from strength to strength, and welcomes players and supporters of all genders, sexualities and all abilities to play football in a supportive environment free from homophobia, biphobia and transphobia.
+The club continues to grow from strength to strength.
+We have a wide range of football on offer, we have a diverse membership and welcome players and supporters of all genders, sexualities and all abilities to play football in a supportive environment free from homophobia, biphobia and transphobia.

 We currently play in the Gay Football Supporters Network (GFSN) league against teams from all over the country from as far afield as Nottingham, London, Edinburgh and Newcastle.
 We also play in a local Sunday League and a Casual league in Bristol.
 Furthermore, we compete in 5-a-side and 6-a-side tournaments throughout the country and we regularly play casual and friendly fixtures.
 We are currently sponsored by Mitie.